Wedvich/knockout.macros/README.md

 **any** `ko.computed.any( arrayValue, matchValue )`

-Returns true if the array contains any value that strictly matches `matchValue`.
+Returns true if the array contains any element that strictly matches `matchValue`.

 ---

 **mean** `ko.computed.mean( arrayValue )`

 Calculates the average mean of all numeric elements of the array.
 Ignores elements for which `isNaN` is true.

+---

+**none** `ko.computed.none( arrayValue, matchValue )`

+Returns true if the array does not contain any element that strictly matches `matchValue`.

 ---